 From Vision to Venture: The Story of Ockenden International

-Photo montage on inside back cover of photograph album entitled 'Early Days, Joyce's Archive Photos for the Little HouseThe Ockenden Venture refugee charity was established in Woking in 1951 by local schoolteachers, Joyce Pearce OBE, Ruth Hicks and Margaret Dixon.
+Photo montage on inside back cover of photograph album entitled 'Early Days, Joyce's Archive Photos for the Little HouseThe Ockenden Venture refugee charity was established in Woking in 1951 by local schoolteachers, Joyce Pearce, Ruth Hicks and Margaret Dixon.
 The initial object of the charity was to receive small numbers of Eastern European teenagers from post World War II displaced persons camps in Germany, and to support them through their secondary education.
 Although the charity remained personal in ethos, world events and the increasing numbers of refugees worldwide would lead it to widen its ambitions and operations.

 Over the next 50 years, Ockenden helped countless people at home and abroad, establishing schools for Tibetan refugees in India, sponsoring the education of black South African students, and bringing Biafran refugees to Britain.
 Many educational and vocational centres were established for refugees in Sudan, Pakistan, Cambodia and Algeria.
 However Ockenden is perhaps best known for its major role in the resettlement in Britain of Vietnamese refugees escaping the Communist regime in the 1970s and 1980s.